-’90 Day Fiancé’: Jenny and Sumit Reunited After Shocking Reveal
+’90 Day Fiancé’: Jenny And Sumit Reunited After Shocking Reveal

 “Why did this happen?”
 Jenny cried to Sumit the moment he walked through the door.

 The man took a moment to explain that he was forced into an arranged marriage and he has been married for over two years.
-He admitted he made a mistake by not being honest with Jenny, and that he wasn’t being fair to his wife.
+He admitted he made a mistake by not being honest with Jenny and that he wasn’t being fair to his wife.

 “It’s all my fault, man, I did wrong.
 I do realize that,” Sumit said in a confessional.
 “And now I’m paying for that,”